geekrelief/gdnim/README.md

   - rapid iteration features: hot-reloading, (TODO) nimscript integration
   - match gdscript features, e.g.: signal declarations and async signal handling
   - experimental support for Nim (devel branch), e.g.: gc:ORC support, IC
-  - experimental support for Godot 4.0, e.g.: GDNative 4.0
+  - experimental support for Godot 4.0, e.g.: GDNative 4.0 (when it's stable)
-  - reducing tedium: auto-generation of artifacts like nim, gdns, tscn files; proc and macros to reduce boilerplate
+  - reducing tedium: auto-recompilation on save, auto-generation of artifacts like nim, gdns, tscn files; proc and macros to reduce boilerplate

 Hopefully, some of this will make it back into godot-nim.
 ## Quick Setup Guide ##